replicatesyndicate/ceng501-project/README.md

 - **Replay Ratio**: Tested with values like 1, 2, and 4 to analyze the impact of primacy bias.
 - **Ensemble Size**: Typically two agents, but experiments were conducted with larger ensembles for robustness.

-## 3.2.
+### 3.1.2.
 Experimental setup of Our Current Implementation

 Currently, we focused on on exploring single-agent with **Base Algorithm (DQN)** and **Vanilla Reset Method (SR+DQN)**.
 Initial experiments conducted in **Alien** environment from **Atari-100k**.
 We investigated the effects of the **Replay Ratio** and **Replay Ratio**.

-### Environments
-- **Atari-100k**: $Alien$ is selected as the first environment to obtain the results
-- **Reset Mechanism**: We implemented a callback-based reset mechanism instead of modifying the DQN algorithm to integrate resets directly, ensuring ease of adaptability and reduced implementation complexity.
-- **Multi-Agent Setup**: Currently, we focused on exploring single-agent approach

 ## 3.2.
 Running the code